 Number of customers (and journalists)

 Consumer products still need a defined target customer – but its still probably going to be millions (and millions) of people.
 Mothers, coffee drinkers, users of smartphones.
 For B2B companies, your pool of customers is going to be WAY less.
 AWS systems administrators, enterprises, service-based businesses with less than 5 employees.
 B2B companies typically have a much more hyper specific type of company they are targeting.
-This also means their tends to be less journalists covering this space, while still being tons and tons of startups competing for their attention.
+This also means there tends to be less journalists covering this space, while still being tons and tons of startups competing for their attention.

 “Going Viral”